mwpastore/sinja/README.md

-There are [many][31] parsing (deserializing), rendering (serializing), and other "JSON API" libraries available for Ruby, but relatively few that attempt to correctly implement the entire {json:api} specification, including routing, request header and query parameter checking, and relationship side-loading.
+There are [many][31] parsing (deserializing), rendering (serializing), and other "JSON API" libraries available for Ruby, but relatively few that attempt to correctly implement the entire {json:api} server specification, including routing, request header and query parameter checking, and relationship side-loading.
 Sinja lets you focus on the business logic of your applications without worrying about the specification, and without pulling in a heavy framework like [Rails][16].
 It's lightweight, ORM-agnostic, and [Ember.js][32]-friendly!

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->